GETTING THE BEST TAKE POSSIBLE FROM A SINGER OR MUSICIAN

 These are the things I do to make them feel comfortable:

-So those are my tips to making an artist feel comfortable and getting the best take out of them.
+These are my tips to making an artist feel more comfortable and getting the best possible take out of them.
 I hope you have learned something and please bookmark and share this blog with others.